saygix/Library-Automation-with-Code-First/README.md

 # Library Automation with Code First

-# Navigate to the project directory
-cd Library-Automation-with-Code-First

-# Install dependencies (if any)
-# Add specific instructions for your project

 ## Project Overview
 This is a Library Automation Project developed using Code First.
 The system includes features for user login, book management, borrowing transactions, and administrator controls.